vaishnavgupta/vaishnavgupta/README.md

 # 💫 About Me:
-🔭 I’m an Android Developer<br>👯 I’m looking for an internship<br>🌱 I’m currently working on Recruitments App<br>⚡ Let's Collaborate & Develop
+🔭 I’m an Android Developer<br>👯 I’m looking for an internship<br>⚡ Let's Collaborate & Develop

 ## 🌐 Socials: